Using the API

 Signing out

-Revoking the refresh token immediately invalidates the session:
+A revoked refresh token invalidates the session immediately:

 Authorization: Bearer <access_token>